 Soak the Seeds

-• Fill the jar again with cold water with cover on and let the seeds soak overnight or for 8-12 hours. * Why with the cover on?
-By running the water through the mesh top you are catching any seeds that may have become stuck on the cover.
+Fill the jar again with cold water with cover on and let the seeds soak overnight or for 8-12 hours.

 Drain and Rinse

-• After soaking, drain and rinse the seeds with fresh cool water, repeat.
+After soaking, drain and rinse the seeds with fresh cool water, then repeat.

 Begin Sprouting

-• Place the jar at an angle, or upside down, in a dish, dish drainer, or tray to allow for proper drainage and airflow.
-Place it in a well-lit spot, but not in direct sunlight.
-Repeat the rinsing and draining process twice a day, once in the morning and once in the evening. – I keep mine on the kitchen counter where I will see them and will not forget to rinse.
+Place the sprouting jar at an angle, or upside down, in a dish, dish drainer, or tray to allow for proper drainage and airflow.
+Keep it in a well-lit spot, but not in direct sunlight.
+Repeat the rinsing and draining process twice a day – once in the morning and once in the evening.

 Watch them Grow